-While the improvements as expressed by the assessment measures used in our study certainly indicate these issues being addressed, it was in the therapeutic work with our subjects over the many days of contact in which these concerns were delineated and assistance rendered.
-Our study highlights the need for more sensitive measures that reflect the manifestations of PTSD-LTI and allow for assessment of the benefits of treatments for this difficult state.
+The improvements as expressed by the assessment measures used in our study certainly indicate these issues being addressed.
+Although, it was in the therapeutic work with our subjects over the many days of contact in which these concerns were delineated and assistance rendered.
+Our study highlights the need for more sensitive measures that reflect the manifestations of PTSD-LTI.
+Moreover, there’s also a need to allow for treatment benefit assessment for this difficult state.

 It also supports the benefit of an intensive psychotherapeutic approach applied within a brief therapy context.
-The six-month follow-up assessment and psychotherapy session validated the continuing impact of our MDMA-assisted psychotherapy and is in contrast to the usual 8-week evaluative period for antidepressant trials.
+The six-month follow-up assessment and psychotherapy session validated the continuing impact of our MDMA-assisted psychotherapy.
+This is in contrast to the usual 8-week evaluative period for antidepressant trials.
 It argues for the intensity of contact between therapists and subjects as a cost-effective process.

 It argues for the intensity of contact between therapists and subjects as a cost-effective process.

-Under MDMA’s particular influence, an open mind ensues with the possibility of letting go of persistent traumatic embedded attitudes caused by the LTI impact.
+Under MDMA’s particular influence, an open mind ensues.
+This open mind then entertains the possibility of letting go of persistent traumatic embedded attitudes caused by the LTI impact.
 While MDMA is not significantly hallucinogenic, it is powerfully trance and reverie inducing.

-Mind moves in both recollection and imagination and is freed from its usual constraints and inhibitions.
-It opens the floodgate of compassion for self and others and suffering is realized, contextualized and expressed.
-By reducing the alarm system’s traumatically induced hypervigilance and self-protective mechanisms, MDMA balanced with the presence of therapists and the nest that has been constructed with its down lining of the assurance of safety—unlocks the fear-shut awareness of suffering and its causes.
+The MDMA mind moves in both recollection and imagination.
+The mind releases its usual constraints and inhibitions.
+It opens the floodgate of compassion for self and others.
+Consequently, suffering is realized, contextualized and expressed.
+MDMA reduces the alarm system’s traumatically induced hypervigilance and self-protective mechanisms.
+When balanced with the presence of therapists, and the nest that has been constructed with its down lining of the assurance of safety, the combination unlocks the fear-shut awareness of suffering and its causes.
 The ensuing rush of the spring waters of healing and balancing anew gush forth.

-Each person, in their particular idiosyncratic fashion, may well experience the restructuring of self and an awakening of view leading down new paths and resulting in the ripening of the fruit of new life.
-As if there has been an inherent internal force awaiting its liberation, its resumption of being the guide to life lived ethically and passionately, creatively and in connection.
+Each person, in their particular idiosyncratic fashion, may well experience the restructuring of self.
+They may also experience an awakening of view leading down new paths that results in the ripening of the fruit of new life.
+Imagine an inherent internal force awaiting its liberation.
+When free, it resumes being the guide to life lived ethically and passionately, creatively and in connection.

 Rarely do psychiatrists and therapists write or speak of the exhilaration of having the opportunity to work intensively with their patients.
-The success of our study is reflected in the deeply moving experience of working with our subjects as well as in the outcome measures.
+Our study success reflects in the deeply moving experience of working with our subjects as well as in the outcome measures.

 To succeed in psychotherapy, therapists must find compassion, respect and understanding for their patients—at least to some extent.
 MDMA-assisted psychotherapy brought us into intimate contact with the deepest of life’s struggles.
 While maintaining a therapeutic stance, we also participated in the intimacy of a shared human experience that touches us all.

 MDMA-assisted psychotherapy has this particular nature to it.
-It does not work in this manner for everyone—no therapy is universally successful or applicable to all the ways in which humans are dilemma-d.
+It does not work in this manner for everyone.
+No therapy is universally successful or applicable to all the ways in which humans are conflicted or suffering.
 So, as we build the psychedelic psychotherapy toolbox, our potential for administering a broader range of experiences adds to our hopeful success rate in alleviating and ameliorating suffering.

-The work with psilocybin for LTIs has demonstrated its utility in providing a hallucinogenic experience that benefits those suffering with PTSD-LTI.
-This occurs with a different therapeutic construction that is deeply experiential in its inner liberation, and not primarily of a psycholytic nature as is the case with MDMA.
-The nest is built, the therapeutic relationship is supportive and the experience/experiencer interaction does the liberating rectification relying on the ‘mystical experience’ of the journey.
-This is the elegantly performed process initiated decades ago with mushrooms and LSD.
+The work with psilocybin for LTIs demonstrates its utility in providing a hallucinogenic experience that benefits those suffering with PTSD-LTI.
+This occurs with a different therapeutic construction.
+It is deeply experiential in its inner liberation, and not primarily of a psycholytic nature as is the case with MDMA.
+The nest is built and the therapeutic relationship is supportive.
+Above all, the experience/experiencer interaction does the liberating rectification relying on the ‘mystical experience’ of the journey.
+This process performs elegantly.
+The process began decades ago with mushrooms and LSD.

-Ketamine-assisted psychotherapy available as presently the only legal psychedelic is of yet another nature.
-It can be psycholytically applied at low doses that reduce defensiveness and create access somewhat in the same vein as MDMA, or with more robust doses creating a time-out from ordinary mind, ego dissolution and access to realities of new construction.
+Ketamine-assisted psychotherapy is the only legal psychedelic available at this time.
+Ketamine is entirely different.
+It can be psycholytically applied at low doses.
+These low doses reduce defensiveness and create access somewhat in the same vein as MDMA.
+On the other hand, a more robust dose creates a time-out from ordinary mind, leading to ego dissolution and access to realities of new construction.

-Freed from obsessions, daily concerns and debilitating moods, the journey is liberating and on return enables a reconstruction of self and the recognition that not all is suffering, despair and inevitable.
-Ketamine is a profound hallucinogen which when embedded in its particular format for therapeutic work is beneficial for all sorts of human predicaments.
-And marijuana deserves its place and the practice of marijuana-assisted psychotherapy is growing and as it is legal now in most states can be amalgamated with ketamine or stand on its own.
+Freed from obsessions, daily concerns and debilitating moods, the journey liberates.
+Upon return, the experience enables a reconstruction of self and the recognition that not all is inevitable suffering and despair.
+Ketamine is a profound hallucinogen.
+Ketamine is beneficial for all sorts of human predicaments when used in its particular therapeutic format.
+Finally, marijuana deserves its place.
+The practice of marijuana-assisted psychotherapy is growing.
+It is legal now in most states and can be amalgamated with ketamine or stand on its own.

 All psychedelics tend to move a person into a spaciousness of mind that is meditative in nature given our separation from constraints, usual attitudes and prejudices.

-The intent of all psychedelic psychotherapies is to result in a reduction of out mental attachments and enable freedom to explore our lives without being so encumbered.
+The intent of all psychedelic psychotherapies is to reduce mental attachments and enable freedom to explore our lives without being so encumbered.
 All psychedelics tend to move a person into a spaciousness of mind that is meditative in nature given our separation from constraints, usual attitudes and prejudices.

 Psychedelic experiences tend to enhance one’s ability to imagine, be fresh and creative.
-Integrated with daily practices and the active realization of our connectedness to all things and all beings, they tend to bring a person closer to each other and ourselves for lives lived in gratitude, sharing, love and community.
+When psychedelic integrate with daily practices and the active realization of our connectedness to all things and all beings, flourishing happens.
+This psychedelic flourishing tends to bring a person closer to others and ourselves, leading to lives lived in gratitude, sharing, love and community.
 It is up to us to realize their potential as we build our practices and learn the potentialities for the therapeutic application of psychedelic medicines.

 In the psychedelic gladiator’s arena, confusion arises.
 A tendency to extol the virtues and superiority of one medicine over another conforms to the ‘ownership’ of the psychedelic pharma development of their uses for prescription.
 Money, fame, and first to the finish line motivation all create mystification.

 In fact, all psychedelic medicines have potential for broad effects and broad applications.
 Head-to-head studies may occur but seem frivolous.
-The realms for the therapeutic applications of our medicines as they become available are nurtured by our understanding of our patients, their particularities, personalities and struggles and our knowledge of the best practices and the therapeutic prospects emerging form our work together.
+As therapeutic application realms of our medicines become available our understanding widens.
+Our understanding of our patients, their particularities, personalities and struggles, along with our knowledge of the best practices and the therapeutic prospects emerge form our work together.
 This is the best way to proceed!